2 Week Itinerary In Thailand For First Timers

 The Banyon Tree Samui resort is also very nice, with Royal Banyon Ocean View Pool Villas that you must see to believe.
 The resort is located among a lot of beautiful beaches you can visit.

-The villas are exceptionally well appointed and you can soak in the serenity in a really gorgeous and private location.
+The villas and rooms are exceptionally well appointed and you can soak in the serenity in a really gorgeous and private location.
 The villas are all nestled among the trees along the private bay in Lamai.

 It’s truly a blissful spa escape, with bespoke dining offerings, locally-infused experiences, a personal villa concierge, and unparalleled views.